+2) The Stable Value Fund seeks to provide maximum current income while maintaining stability of principal.
+The fund will be actively managed and will primarily invest in short-term fixed income securities designed to provide principal stability and a competitive yield.
+The stability of principal is guaranteed through Wrap Contracts with various high quality insurance companies and banks.
+The competive yield is determined quarterly via a crediting rate derived from the book value yield of the underlying securities net of fees.

-- 2) The Money Market fund seeks high current income consistent with liquidity and capital preservation.
-The fund will be actively managed and will primarily invest in high quality, liquid, short-term instruments to control credit risk and interest rate sensitivity.
-The fund's sensitivity to interest rate changes will approximate that of the performance benchmark. - 3) The U.S. Fixed Income funds seek high current income consistent with capital appreciation.
-The funds may be passively or actively managed and will primarily invest in securities contained in the benchmark, although other fixed income instruments which fit the funds' objectives may be selectively used to generate excess return, such as non-investment grade securities or securities issued by foreign entities.
-The funds' sensitivity to interest rate changes will closely approximate that of the performance benchmark. - 4) The U.S. Equity funds seek capital appreciation and current income.
+3) The U.S. Bond and Diversified Income funds seek high current income consistent with capital appreciation.
+The funds may be passively or actively managed and will primarily invest in securities contained in the benchmark, although other fixed income instruments which fit the funds' objectives may be selectively used to generate excess return, such as real estate, non-investment grade securities or securities issued by foreign entities.
+The funds' sensitivity to interest rate changes will closely approximate that of the performance benchmark.

+4) The U.S. Stock funds seek capital appreciation and current income.
 The funds may be passively or actively managed and will primarily invest in equities contained in the benchmark.
 Other securities which fit the funds' objectives may be selectively used to generate excess return.
-The funds' investment process will not have a persistent bias toward the selection of securities that are predominantly in the growth or value style categories. - 5) The Foreign Equity funds seek capital appreciation and current income.
-The funds may be passively or actively managed and will primarily invest in equities contained in the benchmark, although other securities which fit the funds' objectives may be selectively used to generate excess return, such as equity securities issued by corporations domiciled in emerging economies. - 6) The Real Assets fund seeks long-term real returns to preserve the future purchasing power of accumulated member benefits.
-The fund will be actively managed and will primarily invest in a diversified array of assets that may act as a hedge against inflationary pressures including, but not limited to, U.S. Treasury's inflation-indexed securities, commodities, real estate investment trusts and other securities.
+The funds' investment process will not have a persistent bias toward the selection of securities that are predominantly in the growth or value style categories.

+5) The Foreign Stock funds seek capital appreciation and current income.
+The funds may be passively or actively managed and will primarily invest in equities contained in the benchmark, although other securities which fit the funds' objectives may be selectively used to generate excess return, such as equity securities issued by corporations domiciled in emerging economies.

+6) The Inflation Sensitive Fund seeks long-term real returns to preserve the future purchasing power of accumulated member benefits.
+The fund will be actively managed and will primarily invest in a diversified array of assets that may act as a hedge against inflationary pressures including, but not limited to, U.S. Treasury's inflation-indexed securities, commodities, real estate investment trusts, commercial real estate and other securities.
 The fund's sensitivity to interest rate changes and inflation will closely approximate that of the performance benchmark.